idiap/bob/doc/Installation.rst

  Installing |project|
 ======================

-If you are just willing to use |project| existing resources in your scripts, the easiest way to pick one of the available installation methods below.
+This section describes how to automatically install pre-packaged versions of |project|.
-Otherwise, if they fail or don't match your development requirements, you must compile |project| yourself as explained at :doc:`Compilation`.
+This is the easiest way to start using |project| in your scripts, by following one of the available installation methods below.

-This section only describes how to automatically install pre-packaged versions of |project|.
+On the other hand, if they are not appropriate or you would like to become a developer of |project|, you should compile |project| yourself as explained at :doc:`Compilation`.

 Ubuntu
 ------